I just had to reach behind me and grab something here.

 Since 1999, the number of parents who get kids diagnosed with a disability and then apply for a private school refund is up enormously.

-The city paid more than 57 million dollars for 3,675 kids whose cases were contested by the education department in the 05-06 school year.
+The city paid more than $57 million for 3,675 kids whose cases were contested by the Education Department in the 05-06 school year.

-This is not the same school as the uh as the school with Tom Friston's kid goes to.
+This is not the same school as the school with Tom Freston's kid goes to.

-That's the Stephen Gainer School on the Upper West Side.
+That's the Stephen Gaynor School on the Upper West Side.

-And so the disabled children of the rich and powerful and the famous and the wealthy are having the state and city of New York taxpayers pay 34 grand a year in tuition to get them in.
+And so the disabled children of the rich and powerful and the famous and the wealthy are having the state and city of New York taxpayers pay $34,000 a year in tuition to get them in.

 And the poor can't get in.

-The city is fighting against thousands of parents who never even try public schools before demanding a private school refund, and one of them is Fresnel.
+The city is fighting against thousands of parents who never even try public schools before demanding a private school refund.

-Um that's the case uh with multimillionaire ex-Viacom chief Tom Fresn, whose son attends another pricey Manhattan school.
+That's the case with multi-millionaire ex-Viacom chief Tom Freston, whose son attends another pricey Manhattan scruple.

-Freston took his case in Supreme Court on principle and uh and won.
+Freston took his case to the Supreme Court on principal and won.

-Lawyer Neil Rosenberg is the chief go-to guy for getting your kid into a pricey school gratis.
+Lawyer Neil Rosenberg is the chief go-to guy for getting your kid into a pricey school.

 Why make their child a guinea pig?

-So when you boil all this down, folks, when you when you boil all this down, what you have is two things.
+So when you boil all this down, folks, when you boil all this down, what you have is two things.

 You offer something for free, and people are going to take it.